How to Make Penicillin at Home (Just in Case SHTF)

 Step 3.
 Streaking Your “Petri Dish”

-Now it is time to move your penicillin mold spores to your “Petri dishes” that have the potato broth in them.
+Now, it is time to move your penicillin mold spores to your “Petri dishes” with the potato broth.

 There is a very specific method that scientists use for growing cultures.
 It is called “streaking.”